Peter J. Liacouras: Intercollegiate athletics

-Liacouras was notable for his strong support of football and basketball.
-Other sports, like swimming, he dropped.
+Liacouras was notable for his strong support of football and basketball, but the university ultimately stopped sponsoring other sports during his tenure.
 He saw this as part of his strongly held beliefs in urban social and economic development, and a vehicle for successful marketing of the University.

-His hiring of John Chaney as head basketball coach—an outspoken critic of the NCAA and advocate for access to higher education—led to many NCAA Tournament appearances for the Temple men's basketball team, including several appearances in the "Elite 8" (notably losing to the Duke Blue Devils in 1999).
+His hiring of John Chaney as head basketball coach—an outspoken critic of the NCAA and advocate for access to higher education—led to many NCAA Tournament appearances for Temple's men's basketball team.

-Liacouras was less successful in intercollegiate football.
+Temple's football team was less successful during Liacouras's tenure.
 He was pilloried for making comments about wanting to see Temple's football team in the Sugar Bowl by the mid-1980s.

-The main success of the football team came under coach Bruce Arians, whom Liacouras hired from Bear Bryant's staff at the University of Alabama (former coach of the NFL's Arizona Cardinals and Tampa Bay Buccaneers), in the early to mid-1980s.
+The program's greatest success during this period came under coach Bruce Arians, whom Liacouras hired from Bear Bryant's staff at the University of Alabama, in the early to mid-1980s.
 Minor success was had for a year under coach Jerry Berndt (hired from the University of Pennsylvania).

-After the 1990s, the football team was considered non-competitive, and eventually the University was kicked out of the Big East football conference.
+After the 1990s, the football team was considered non-competitive, and was eventually kicked out of the Big East football conference.
 Critics assailed Liacouras' for his support of football as embarrassing to the University (for the lack of consistent success on the field, even if some players wound up as successful NFL players) and a drain on University resources that could be invested into academic facilities.

+Personal life

 Political activity

-Liacouras was active in local Philadelphia politics, typically supportive of local Democratic Party leaders.
+Liacouras was active in Philadelphia politics, typically supportive of local Democratic Party leaders.
 His administration frequently included people in executive and staff positions that drew from local and state political circles.
-However, he did not enjoy a good relationship with the district city councilman that represented the Temple main campus area, John F. Street (later elected Mayor of Philadelphia), and Street held up development of the arena until concessions were made for local business incubation.
+However, he did not enjoy a good relationship with the district city councilman that represented the Temple main campus area, John F. Street.
+Street would eventually be elected Mayor of Philadelphia, and used that office to hold up development of the Liacouras Center until concessions were made for local business incubation.

 Liacouras unsuccessfully ran for the Democratic nomination for the US Senate in 1980.

-He was succeeded in 2000 by David Adamany, the former President of Wayne State University.
 Liacouras is a member of the Academy of Athens.